wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/extend-power-app-portals/includes/4-portal-css.md

 ### Background images

-When you are starting portal customizations, one of the most common requests that you might have is to replace the background images.
+When you're starting portal customizations, one of the most common requests that you might have is to replace the background images.
 These images are applied by using CSS, but they can be replaced without changing CSS.
 Look for .jpg web files under the portal's home page, for example `homehero.jpg`.
 Your only requirement is to replace the attachments of these web files with your own images.
 Make sure that the size of the new images is compatible to maintain consistent layout.

 ### CSS for simple adjustments